Titus I Mar Thoma: Educational institutions and missionary work

+The establishment of educational institutions formed a key aspect of the Church’s activities during this period.
+The Kottayam Mar Thoma Seminary School was founded in 1896, followed by the Tiruvalla S.C.
+Seminary High School in 1902.
+These initiatives facilitated the subsequent establishment of several primary schools across different parishes.

+The expansion of the Church’s educational network contributed to improvements in social and educational conditions in various villages and towns in Kerala.
+Missionary activities initially centred around Kottayam and later extended to North Travancore, with further expansion beyond Kerala by 1909.

+In 1905, the Sunday School Samajam was also established to organise and coordinate religious education among children and youth.

 Maramon Convention

-But Mar Thoma had to face a number of problems.
-Due to the lack of a firm doctrinal position, many false teachings of other denominations crept into the church.
-By 1894, A number of small prayer groups were forming in the churches for spiritual reaffirmation inside the community and this was followed into a big revival.
-These regular meetings later took place in parishes.
-Because the number of people attending these meetings was growing it was brought to the attention of the Bishop and was decided to have a common meeting for these communions organized at an accessible central place.
-The duty of leading and organizing this meeting was given to the Mar Thoma Evangelistic Association and the first convention was held in 1895 at Maramon.
-This was the beginning of the Maramon Convention.
+The Mar Thoma Syrian Church also faced several internal challenges during this period.
+It has been noted that, due to the absence of a fully systematised doctrinal framework in its early post-reformation phase, certain theological influences from other denominations were perceived to have entered sections of the Church.

+By 1894, small prayer groups had begun to emerge within various parishes as part of efforts toward spiritual renewal, contributing to a wider revival movement.
+These gatherings gradually became regular parish-level meetings.
+As attendance increased, the matter was brought before the episcopal leadership, and it was decided to organise a consolidated convention at a central and accessible location for the participating communities.

+The responsibility for organising this event was entrusted to the Mar Thoma Evangelistic Association.
+The first such convention was held at Maramon in 1895, marking the origin of what later became known as the Maramon Convention.

 Parishes

 The litigation which began in 1879 and ended in 1889 was only for the Malankara Church properties.
 But the parish properties belonged to the individual parishes.
 So each parish had to go again with separate litigation to possess their parish properties.

 Parishes (church and their properties) that remained with the Marthoma church during the reformation: Elanthoor Valia palli, Kumbanad Valia Palli, Koorthamala Palli (Kareelamukku, Koipram), Kottarakara palli, Paryaram pazhya palli, Thalavady West.

 After civil cases, the following churches and its properties were under Mar Thoma church but lost hold along time: Manarcaud palli, Puthencavu palli.
 Important churches that Mar Thoma won the earlier court cases, but lost in the final verdict: Arthat palli and St. George Orthodox Church, Puthuppally.

 Consecration of a successor

+To assist Titus I Mar Thoma in the administration of the Church, the Representative Assembly convened at Mavelikara selected Rev. P. J. Dethos for episcopal consecration.
+He was the son of Mathews Mar Athanasius's brother, Palakunnathu Joseph.

-Rev. P. J. Dethos was selected by the Representative Assembly at Mavelikara to be consecrated as a bishop to assist Metropolitan.
-Dethos Kathanar was consecrated on 9 December 1898 at Puthenkavu church by Titus Mar Thoma Metropolitan with the assistance of Geevarghese Mar Koorilose V Metropolitan (Karumamkuzhi) of Malabar Independent Syrian Church.
-He was given the episcopal title Thithoos Dwitheeyan Mar Thoma Metropolitan, Titus II Mar Thoma.
+Rev. P. J. Dethos was consecrated as a bishop on 9 December 1898 at Puthencavu Church by Titus I Mar Thoma, with the assistance of Geevarghese Mar Koorilose V of the Malabar Independent Syrian Church.
+Upon consecration, he received the episcopal title Titus II Mar Thoma (Thithoos Dwitheeyan Mar Thoma Metropolitan).

-Two Significant Events

-Titus I Mar Thoma Metropolitan escaped from great dangers on two occasions.

-The first one was in March 1907 S.C.
-The Seminary school building at Tiruvalla was under construction.
-Mar Thoma-XV was living in a temporary thatched shed.
-During the time the house caught on fire at about night.
-Mar Thoma-XV was able to notice and save himself and his helpers from there.

-The second one was in June 1907.
-It was pouring heavily, Mar Thoma-XV was living in the balcony of Maramon church.
-Suddenly the whole church except the balcony crashed.